planariangames/eldritchgambit/Eldritch_Gambit_SRD_Bestiary.md

 to get you going.

-For unnamed NPCs, the title of each entry is their Template, with their Class behind a comma.
+For unnamed NPCs, the title of each entry is their Template, with their Career behind a comma.
 For example, “Human, Peasant.”
 This gives them a d20 on anything they should know relating to either.
 For example, a “Squirrel” would get a d20 on gathering nuts, chattering, and scurrying but not for translating ancient languages or lying about gods.
 Only